-- 2.Communicating, or working to educate families about their child's progress and school services and providing opportunities for the parents to communicate with the school. - 3.
-Volunteering, which ranges from offering opportunities for the parents to visit their child's school and share in school activities. - 4.Learning at home, in which schools and educators share ideas to promote at-home learning through high expectations and strategies so parents can monitor and help with homework. - 5.Decision-making, in which schools include families as partners in school organizations, advisory panels, and similar committees.
+2.Communicating, or working to educate families about their child's progress and school services and providing opportunities for the parents to communicate with the school.

+3.Volunteering, which ranges from offering opportunities for the parents to visit their child's school and share in school activities.

+4.Learning at home, in which schools and educators share ideas to promote at-home learning through high expectations and strategies so parents can monitor and help with homework.

+5.Decision-making, in which schools include families as partners in school organizations, advisory panels, and similar committees.

-Involvement categories Methods Tools Responsible Parenting 1- Providing information on school system for new students' mothers.
+Involvement categories Methods fethods Tools Parenting 1- Providing information on school system for new students' mothers.
 Meetings Parents hand book.
-Website, Twitter and Facebook Principal PYP Coordinator Student counselor.
-2- Providing information on children's developmental stages Lectures and workshop Student counselor Communicating Educate families about their child's progress Communication log Sky Ward: students' management system PTA Parents visiting time Teachers PYP Coordinator IT Department Volunteering Visit the classes and volunteer in education process During some of program of inquiry Mothers Teachers PYP Coordinator Leads Learning at home To promote independent study routines setting homework on a regular weekly basis All important information will be found in the weekly newsletter at school website Parents Students Community collaboration campaigns doing their part to take care of the planet.
-Aid orphans' campaign Save planet campaign (recycle, Go green, No Farm Food, cleaning surroundings, Parents Students Teachers PYP Coordinator
+Website, Twitter and Facebook Orientati on week Sep.3- 4,2019 Principal PYP Coordinator Student counselor.
+2- Providing information on children's developmental stages Lectures and workshop Twice a year Student counselor Communicat ing Educate families about their child's progress Communication log Sky Ward: students' management system PTA Parents visiting time On going Teachers PYP Coordinator IT Department Volunteerin g Visit the classes and volunteer in education process During some of program of inquiry 3 to 4 inquiries Mothers Teachers PYP Coordinator Leads Learning at home To promote independent study routines setting homework on a regular weekly basis All important information will be found in the weekly newsletter at school website Weekly Parents Students Community collaboratio n campaigns doing their part to take care of the planet.
+Aid orphans' campaign Save planet campaign (recycle, Go green, No Farm Food, cleaning surroundings, One week a year Parents Students Teachers PYP Coordinator